zhanglei1949/hadoop-deploy-scripts/README.md

 * Please specify ```hive metastore warehouse``` and ```hive scratch direction``` in ```./group_vars/all```

-* Build failure with /hadoop-home/hive-testbench/tpcds-build.sh

-If the error is due to connection time out to repo.maven.apache.org, please add one proxy server which can access that url in ./maven/conf/settings.conf, proxy section.
+* If you encounter build failure with /hadoop-home/hive-testbench/tpcds-build.sh and the error is due to connection time out to repo.maven.apache.org, please add one proxy server which can access that url in ./maven/conf/settings.conf, proxy section.

 * Hive-testbench
 Please first run ```tpcds-build.sh``` , then ```tpcds-setup.sh``` to generate data, and ```tpcds-run.sh``` for benchmarking.
 Please check the details in ```/hadoop-home/hive-testbench/README.md```.